Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Dense Hebbian Neural Network in the supervised setting

 \section{Dense Hebbian Neural Network in the supervised setting}

-In this section we describe dense associative neural networks, namely Hebbian networks with a {\em density} (i.e. a grade of interaction $P$ among neurons) greater than $P=2$ trained in a supervised regime.
+In this section we describe dense associative neural networks, namely Hebbian networks with a {\em density} (i.e. the order of interaction $P$ among neurons) $P >2$, trained in a supervised regime.
 We start addressing them via statistical mechanics: the ultimate purpose of this approach is to work out phase diagrams splitting the space of the control parameters (e.g. storage, density, noise and dataset size) into regions where the network shows different emerging computational capabilities.
-To reach this goal we need to introduce control and order parameters for the present case and express the (quenched) statistical pressure -or free energy, i.e. the main observable in statistical mechanics \cite{MPV}- in terms of these parameters.
-Finally, by extremizing the statistical pressure w.r.t. the order parameters we obtain a set of self-consistent equations for the evolution of these order parameters in the space of the control parameters, whose investigation ultimately provides the phase diagrams of these networks.

-As technical remark we stress that we work under the standard replica symmetric assumption (namely we assume that all the order parameters self-average around their means in the asymptotic limit).
+To reach this goal we need to introduce control parameters and order parameters\footnote{We recall that the ``order parameters'' are macroscopic observables which allow describing the emergent proprieties of the network.} suitable for the present case and find an explicit expression for the (quenched) statistical pressure \cite{MPV} in terms of these parameters.
+Then, by extremizing the statistical pressure w.r.t. the order parameters we get a set of self-consistency equations for the evolution of these order parameters in the space of the control parameters, whose investigation ultimately provides the phase diagrams of these networks.
+As a technical remark, we stress that we work under the standard replica-symmetry (RS) assumption, namely, we assume that all the order parameters exhibit vanishing fluctuations around their means in the thermodynamic limit.

-Dense associative neural networks are Hopfield models with $P$-order interactions, studied here as endowed with supervised Hebbian couplings.
-More precisely, in this system $N$ binary neurons $\boldsymbol \sigma = (\sigma_1, \sigma_2, ..., \sigma_N) \in \{-1, +1\}^N$ interact in groups of $P$ spins and the classical Hebb's rule is revised in such a way that it is built over a set of perturbed version of some unknown archetypes and meant as a result of a supervised learning.
-The $K$ Rademacher archetypes that the network has to infer, store and eventually retrieve, are defined as $\{ \boldsymbol{\xi}^{\mu}\}_{\mu=1, \hdots , K}$ with
+The dense associative neural networks studied in this manuscript are made up of $N$ binary neurons $\boldsymbol \sigma = (\sigma_1, \sigma_2, ..., \sigma_N) \in \{-1, +1\}^N$, interacting in groups of $P$ units and the classical Hebb's rule is revised in such a way that it can be meant as a result of a supervised learning.
+Specifically, it is built over a set of patterns that constitute a perturbed version of some unknown archetypes that the network has to infer, store and possibly retrieve.
+These archetypes are $K$ binary vectors of length $N$, denoted with $\{ \boldsymbol{\xi}^{\mu}\}^{\mu=1, \hdots , K}$ and their entries are Rademacher random variables drawn as